LaunchCodeEducation/intro-to-web-dev-curriculum/content/more-on-functions/_index.md

 1. Explain how base cases are important in preventing infinite recursion

 ## Key Terminology

+Here is a list of key terms for this chapter broken down by the page the term first appears on.
+You should make note of these terms and their definitions.

 ### Functions as Values
 1. function; as a value